Audi A3 Sportback hatchback - Engines, drive & performance

 Audi A3 petrol engines

 The entry-level petrol is a 1.0-litre three-cylinder turbo badged 30 TFSI with 109bhp.
 Despite its low output, it's eager to rev and gets the A3 from 0-62mph in 10.6 seconds.
 A surprising top speed of 127mph also means it shouldn't feel strained at the national speed limit.
-Just a six-speed manual gearbox is available, so the 30 TFSI is off the table if you want an automatic.
+An S tronic automatic gearbox is also available, which is a good option if you often drive in heavy traffic.

 With 148bhp, the 1.5-litre engine in the A3 35 TFSI can get from 0-62mph in 8.4 seconds with a seven-speed S tronic automatic gearbox.
 That should be plenty fast enough for most families, and its 139mph top speed will make motorway cruising at 70mph nicely relaxed too.

 It doesn't feel quite as nippy as you may expect but there's enough performance available to make it an acceptable all-rounder and our pick of the range.
 The six-speed manual gearbox has a light throw but can feel a bit jerky at low speeds.
 Luckily a high proportion of buyers are expected to opt for the automatic.

 The 40 TFSI e plug-in hybrid combines a 1.4-litre petrol engine, a 13kWh battery and an electric motor to produce 201bhp.
 Power is sent to the front wheels via a six-speed automatic gearbox.
 Performance is brisk, with the plug-in A3 managing 0-62mph in 7.6 seconds and a top speed of 141mph, and smooth.

 At launch there was just one 2.0-litre four-cylinder diesel engine badged 35 TDI, which is quieter than in the previous A3 but still a bit too audible for our liking.
 It comes with front-wheel drive and the same automatic gearbox as the petrol at first, with four-wheel drive quattro also on the way for added traction.
 Power is identical at 148bhp, but extra torque makes the diesel feel punchier than the 35 TFSI in traffic and for overtaking.